websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/hiding-the-configuration-ui.md

 ## Using the Configuration Visibility Interface

-The `ConfigurationVisibilityController` is an interface that can be used to selectively show or hide a configuration UI.
+The `ConfigurationVisibilityController` is an interface that can be used to selectively hide the configuration UI.

 ### See an Example Implementation